dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ## Configuration

-ASP.NET Core provides a configuration framework that isn't based on [System.Configuration](xref:System.Configuration) or *web.config*.
-The framework gets settings as name-value pairs from an ordered set of configuration providers.
+ASP.NET Core provides a configuration framework that gets settings as name-value pairs from an ordered set of configuration providers.
 There are built-in configuration providers for a variety of sources, such as *.json* files, *.xml* files, environment variables, and command-line arguments.
 You can also write custom configuration providers.

 For example, you could specify that configuration comes from *appsettings.json* and environment variables.
 Then when the value of *ConnectionString* is requested, the framework looks first in the *appsettings.json* file.
 If the value is found there but also in an environment variable, the value from the environment variable would take precedence.